donovanh/vision.rodeo/content/blog/2024-06-28-jenga/index.md

 ---
-title: Build a Jenga game in Vision OS
+title: Build a Jenga game in visionOS
 permalink: /jenga-in-vision-os/
-description: Create a simple Jenga-style game in Vision OS
+description: Create a simple Jenga-style game in visionOS
 date: 2024-06-28
 tags:
   - dev